Ai-Swat/sigma-eclipse-extension/README.md

 ## 🌟 Overview

-**Sigma Eclipse Browser Extension** is a powerful Chrome extension that brings AI capabilities directly into your browser.
+**Sigma Eclipse Browser Extension** is a powerful browser extension that brings AI capabilities directly into your browser.
 It's part of the **Sigma Eclipse** ecosystem and designed to work seamlessly with [Sigma Browser](https://sigmabrowser.com) and [Sigma Eclipse LLM](https://github.com/Ai-Swat/sigma-eclipse-llm) desktop application.

 The extension connects to a local AI API running on your machine via Sigma Eclipse LLM, ensuring **complete privacy** — your data never leaves your computer.